saimnaveediqbal/thesis-NTNU-typst/template/main.typ

 == Title, Author, and Date
 <title-author-and-date>
 The title of your thesis should be set by changing the `title` parameter of the template.
 The title will appear on the titlepage as well as in the running header of the even numbered pages.
-If the title is too long for the header, you can use `shorttitle` to set a version for the header.
+If the title is too long for the header, you can use `short-title` to set a version for the header.

 The authors should be listed with full names in the `authors` parameter.
 This is an array, with multiple authors separated by a comma.
+As with the title, you can use `short-author` to set a version for the header.

 Use `date` to set the date of the document.
 It will only appear on the temporary title page.
 To keep track of temporary versions, it can be